elves/elvish/CONTRIBUTING.md

 ## Human communication

 The project lead is @xiaq, who is reachable in the user group most of the time.

-If you intend to make user-visible changes to Elvish's behavior, it good idea to talk to him first; this will make it easier to review your changes.
+If you intend to make user-visible changes to Elvish's behavior, it is good idea to talk to him first; this will make it easier to review your changes.

+On the other hand, if you find it easier to express your thoughts directly in code, it is also completely fine to directly send a pull request, as long as you don't mind the risk of the PR being rejected due to lack of prior discussion.

-## Unit tests
+## Testing changes

 Write comprehensive unit tests for your code, and make sure that existing tests are passing.
-Running `make` in the repo root will run all unit tests.

-Most of the Elvish codebase has good testing utilities today, and some also have established testing patterns.
-Before writing unit tests, read a few existing tests in the package you are changing, and follow the existing patterns.
-Some packages unfortunately have two (and hopefully no more than that) competing patterns.
-When in doubt, ask the project lead.
+Tests are run on CI automatically for PRs; you can also run `make test` in the repo root yourself.

-Still, some part of the codebase is poorly tested, and may even be outright untestable.
-In that case, also discuss to the project lead.
+Respect established patterns of how unit tests are written.
+Some packages unfortunately have competing patterns, which usually reflects a still-evolving idea of how to best test the code.
+Worse, parts of the codebase are poorly tested, or even untestable.
+In either case, discuss with the project lead on the best way forward.

 ### ELVISH_TEST_TIME_SCALE